+Nobody likes manual data entry.
 TurboTax addresses this by automating data entry whenever possible.
-You can automatically sync data from hundreds of popular brokerage and payroll providers.
-And you can even import data from paper forms by taking a picture with your phone.
+You can automatically sync data from hundreds of popular brokerage and payroll providers—or even import data from straight from your W-2 by uploading a PDF or taking a picture with your phone:

 As you are getting started, TurboTax poses a question: